 Thurber Prize for American Humor

-The 2016 Thurber Prize is to be conferred upon the author and publisher of the outstanding book of humor writing published in the United States between January 1, 2015, and December 31, 2015.
+The 2016 Thurber Prize is conferred upon the author and publisher of the outstanding book of humor writing published in the United States between January 1, 2015, and December 31, 2015.
 The Thurber Prize for American Humor is the nation's highest recognition of the art of humor writing.
 The award carries with it a $5,000 prize and a commemorative crystal plaque for the winning author.

 - John Kenney, New Yorker contributor and 2014 Thurber winner for his book Truth in Advertising